Crimes Act 1900: Murder

 As long as one of these above mental states is present, and given that the test of causation is satisfied, the intended method of death becomes irrelevant.
 For example, in Royall v R, the High Court upheld a murder conviction obtained when a woman died from jumping out of a window to avoid an attempt from her partner to inflict grievous bodily harm upon her.
 The court ruled "It is immaterial that the death was caused in a way which the applicant did not precisely foresee."

 The final level is constructive murder (also termed felony murder) in which A kills B (even if unintentionally - the only question that can be raised is whether the act was voluntary or not) during or immediately after the commission of a crime, or during an attempt to commit a crime.
 The crime that qualifies the murder as 'constructive murder' must be a crime that is punishable by imprisonment for either 25 years or life.

 The maximum penalty for murder is life imprisonment.
-The Court will use discretion in determining the sentence and will only impose life imprisonment if "the level of culpability in the commission of the offence is so extreme" and it is in the interest of “retribution, punishment, community protection and deterrence”.
+A court will use discretion in determining the sentence and will only impose life imprisonment if "the level of culpability in the commission of the offence is so extreme" and it is in the interest of "retribution, punishment, community protection and deterrence".
 Life imprisonment means imprisonment for “natural life”.
 Section 19B mandates a sentence of life imprisonment (subject to some exceptions) if the victim is a police officer killed in the execution of his or her duty, or in retaliation for past execution of duty, and the accused knew, or ought reasonably to have known, the victim was a police officer and intended to kill the police officer.